Chinkuza/Mongo-/README.md

 1. pull from repo
 2. `npm i` for the node modules
-   3.use `npm start` in terminal to launch use `npm start` once downladed in terminl
+3. use `npm start` in terminal to launch

 ## Built With